Keeper Security Announces Seamlessly Integrated Billing with Gradient MSP

 About Keeper Security

-Keeper Security is transforming cybersecurity for organisations around the world with next-generation privileged access management.
-Keeper’s zero-trust and zero-knowledge cybersecurity solutions are FedRAMP and StateRAMP Authorised, FIPS 140-2 validated, as well as SOC 2 and ISO 27001 certified.
+Keeper Security is transforming cybersecurity for organizations around the world with next-generation privileged access management.
+Keeper’s zero-trust and zero-knowledge cybersecurity solutions are FedRAMP and StateRAMP Authorized, FIPS 140-2 validated, as well as SOC 2 and ISO 27001 certified.
 Keeper deploys in minutes, not months, and seamlessly integrates with any tech stack to prevent breaches, reduce help desk costs and ensure compliance.
-Trusted by thousands of organisations to protect every user on every device, Keeper is the industry leader for best-in-class password and passkey management, secrets management, privileged access, secure remote access and encrypted messaging.
+Trusted by thousands of organizations to protect every user on every device, Keeper is the industry leader for best-in-class password and passkey management, secrets management, privileged access, secure remote access and encrypted messaging.
 Learn more at KeeperSecurity.com.

-Established in 2020, Gradient MSP offers the IT channel ecosystem an integration platform proven to help MSPs run a smoother, more successful services business by connecting all the solutions they resell and use to their PSA of choice for billing and alerting.
-Gradient created the Synthesize Platform to reduce the back-office noise that distracts MSPs from growing their business and strengthening customer relationships. https://www.meetgradient.com/

 email us here